google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part1.md

 Process isolation is the most effective way to separate sites.
 With [Meltdown and Spectre](/web/updates/2018/02/meltdown-spectre), it became even more apparent that we need to separate sites using processes.
-With Site Isolation enabled on desktop by default since Chrome 67, each iframe in a tab gets a separate renderer process.
+With Site Isolation enabled on desktop by default since Chrome 67,  each cross-site iframe in a tab gets a separate renderer process.

 <figure>
   <img src="/web/updates/images/inside-browser/isolation.png" alt="site isolation">